TimoOerlemans/Portfolio-Research/Portfolio.md

 I didn't do anything for this lo yet. that is why I am on undefined

 ### Testing
+Tests are done to continuously monitorise if the code works as susposed to.
+You have different types of test like unit test and intergration test.
+The difference between those two is that unit test: focuses on one single function while intergration tests are focused on combining functions.

 #### Test 1